JohnWLandeen/surfs_up_sqlite/README.md

 ## Summary

 These statistics would seem to conclude that O'ahu has about a difference of 4 degrees between Summer and Winter.
 With the differences being universally slight of 4 degrees between the observation statistics for these two months, additional querries for confirmation of these findings may be ideal.
-With essentially the same querries focused on the station of greatest observation count, we have similar findings of small intervals of close to 3 degrees for interquartile ranges and the mean allongside a familiar difference of about 7 or 8 degrees for the minimum temperatures.
+With essentially the same querries focused on the station of greatest observation count, we have similar findings of small intervals of close to 3 degrees for interquartile ranges and the mean alongside a familiar difference of about 7 or 8 degrees for the minimum temperatures.

 June Station